am-kantox/siblings/README.md

 the bid gets traded.

-With `Siblings`, one should implement `c:Siblings.Worker.perform/3` callback, doind actual work and returning either `:ok` if no action should be taken, or `{:transition, event, payload}` to initiate the _FSM_ transition.
+With `Siblings`, one should implement `c:Siblings.Worker.perform/3` callback, doing actual work and returning either `:ok` if no action should be taken, or `{:transition, event, payload}` to initiate the _FSM_ transition.
 When the _FSM_ get exhausted (reaches its end state,) both the performing process _and_ the _FSM_ itself do shut down.